2i2c-org/docs/community-lead/about/service-model.md

 (about-the-project)=
-# Our collaborative service model
+# Overview of our service model

 Here we provide a high-level overview of our Managed JupyterHub Service and the major teams, processes, and expectations for both 2i2c and the partner communities we work with.